pypm/home/docs/studies/usa20210613/index.md

 Many states submit whole genomic sequencing data to GISAID that can be used to track the growth of VoC state by state.
 The ratios of delta (B.1.617.2) and gamma (P.1) to alpha (B.1.1.7) cases are shown in the plots below, where it is evident that both delta and gamma have higher transmission than alpha, with delta significantly larger.
-Some states, such as Colorado and Utah, have a significant fraction of cases due to teh delta variant.
+Some states, such as Colorado and Kansas, have a significant fraction of cases due to the delta variant.

 ![var_rat](img/us_variant_ratios_2_good.png)